toskumar/blog/micro/aws/machine-learning/Algorithm.md

 `Decision Tree Ensembles` : We can create a set of classification and regression trees (CART) for each property eg., Location, age, size, number of bed rooms, number of bath rooms, condition, walk up or lift access, economic climate, lending climate.
 * __Use Cases__
   * Ranking : On a n e-commerce website, you can leverage data about search results, clicks, and successful purchases, and then use XGBoost to train a model that can return relevance scores for searched products.
-  * Fraud Detection : When XGBOsst is given a dataset of past transactions and whether or not they were fraudulent, it can learn a function that maps input transaction data to the probability that transaction was fradulent.
+  * Fraud Detection : When XGBoost is given a dataset of past transactions and whether or not they were fraudulent, it can learn a function that maps input transaction data to the probability that transaction was fraudulent.

 ### Supervised Learning